mstan/GIVHUD/readme.md

 Special thanks to errur, who inspired this HUD and is responsible for its foundation and creation.

+2.0 Changes
+- Compatability up to Halloween 2018
+- Restructured to be auto generated with [HUDGEN](https://github.com/mstan/hudgen)

 1.2 Changes
 -Update to handle new Matchmaking bugs and menus.